 Maryland Rent Control

-The state of Maryland does not have a rent control statute, but College Park, Frederick County, Takoma Park and Washington County all have their own local laws.
-Some states have cities or counties with rent control laws that also require "just cause" for eviction, but these Maryland cities and counties simply have rent ceilings.
-Still, if you are a landlord or tenant in one of these cities or counties, be sure you understand the special rules for these areas before proceeding with or defending a termination or eviction!
+The state of Maryland does not have a rent control statute.
+Takoma Park is the only jurisdiction in Maryland with rental control statute or programs.
+Some states have cities or counties with rent control laws that also require "just cause" for eviction, but this city simply has a rent ceiling.
+If you are a landlord or tenant in Takoma Park, be sure you understand the special rules before proceeding with or defending a termination or eviction!

 Self-Help Evictions in Maryland